-Releasing the bail handle will stop the motion of the machine as well as the brush head.
-Switch the machine off using the key-operated switch.
+Releasing the bail handle will stop the motion of the machine as well as the brush deck and the solution supply.
+Switch the machine off using the keyoperated switch.
 Protect the machine against unintentional movements or against being inadvertently started.